Havmaagen/Apple-counting/README.md

-# Computer vision project
-Object counting and image segmentation: the case study of the MinneApple dataset
+A project in computer vision: "Object counting and image segmentation: the case study of the MinneApple dataset"